The course is part of this learning path

 Looking at stored volume gateways.
 These are often used as a way to backup your local storage volumes to Amazon S3.
 Your entire data library is also kept on-premise for minimal latency, and during its creation volumes are created and backed by Amazon S3 and are mapped directly to on-premise storage.

 Stored volumes are presented as iSCSI devices allowing communication from your application servers.
 And as data is written to these volumes it is first stored using the on-premise mapped storage before Storage Gateway then copies the same data asynchronously to S3.
-Snapshots of the volume can be take, which are then stored as EBS snapshots on S3.
+Snapshots of the volume can be taken, which are then stored as EBS snapshots on S3.
 Volume sizes can be between one gig and 16 terabytes and hold up to 32 volumes giving a total storage of 512 terabytes.

 Data is stored in a buffer using the on-premise storage before being written to S3 using an SSL connection.
 And in a disaster the EBS snapshots could be used to create new EBS volumes which can then be attached to EC2 instances.